-Do you have the talent to change your voice to different kinds of characters?
-Do you want to do voice -over work for animated films, television advertisements or even computer video games?
-If you answered yes to these two questions then you can consider a career as a voice actor.
-In this profession, you’ll have the opportunity to work in the film, television and broadcast industries.
-You’ll use your voice talents in radio and television commercials and make cartoon characters come alive.
+A voice actor works in the film, television and broadcast industries.
+They use their voice talents in radio and television commercials and make cartoon characters come alive.
 You may even do voiceovers for foreign movies, dramas and documentaries.

 Many voice actors are self-employed so they send out their demo reels to prospective clients or audition for roles in order to get work.
 There are others who choose to find work through a talent agency.
 If you opt to do the latter, you will have to pay a fee for the service.
 Whatever kind of work arrangement you follow, it’s important to have a home recording studio where you can practice, record your voice and if necessary, send voice files through email or other electronic means.